Portland 2 Day Itinerary: The Perfect WeekEnd Getaway

 Souvenirs in hand, head over to Departure or Portland City Grill for an evening drink, and to watch the sunset from these rooftop favorites.
 Once the sun sets, wrap up your first day in Portland with dinner at the Mediterranean Exploration Company for group-friendly eats.

-With only 2 days in Portland Oregon, you will need to get an early start on the second day of your weekend by renting a car and making the quick 40 minute drive to Multnomah Falls.
+With only 2 days in Portland Oregon, you will need to get an early start on the second day of your weekend by renting a car to get outside the city limits and and make the quick 40 minute drive to Multnomah Falls to explore the Columbia River Gorge.

-Early is key here since this popular spot (along with its limited parking lot) gets crowded quickly as the day goes on.
+Getting to Multnomah Falls is key since this popular spot (along with its limited parking lot) gets crowded quickly as the day goes on.

 Another way to beat the crowds is to hike the ~2 miles up to the top of the falls.
 The crowds thin quickly as the trail snakes up the hillside, and you’ll be rewarded with beautiful views and the opportunity to cool your feet off in the river up at the top.